 Skip to main content

-When workflows fail, pflow helps your agent fix them.
-The system is designed for self-correction - your agent receives structured error data, not just error messages, and knows how to use it.
+When workflows fail, pflow gives your agent structured error data — available fields, types, and fix suggestions.
+Since agents build and fix workflows, error messages are the primary interface.
+They say what’s wrong, what’s available instead, and how to fix it.
 Your role in debugging is minimal.
 Most of the time, you don’t need to do anything.

 Your agent handles most debugging